syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Axes.md

 By default, the label texts are automatically determined based on the axis data points and the generated intervals.

-If you want to hide the axis label, you can set the [IsVisible](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartAxis.html#Syncfusion_Windows_Forms_Chart_ChartAxis_IsVisible) property to `false`.
+If you want to hide the axis label, you can set the [IsVisible](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartAxis.html#Syncfusion_Windows_Forms_Chart_ChartAxis_IsVisible) property to `false` in chart [PrimaryXAxis](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_PrimaryXAxis) and [PrimaryYAxis](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_PrimaryYAxis).

 You can better the format, look and positioning of the labels using the properties listed below.